All Episodes

 But it wasn't like that at all.

-And I'm sure when the evening was over, they were dumbfounded, because I don't know what specifically they expected to happen, but you can you can bet that seating me at Camille Paglia's table, they thought there was gonna be some fireworks, a scene or something, and they wanted to be around to see it.
+And I'm sure when the evening was over, they were dumbfounded because I don't know what specifically they expected to happen, but you can bet that seating me at Camille Paglia's table, they thought there was going to be some fireworks, a scene, or something.

 None of these guys said anything as they walked by.